Audit committee report

 The committee reviewed the documents prepared by management in which they assessed the going concern status of the Company and its subsidiaries at year-end and the foreseeable future.
 Management has concluded that the Group is a going concern.

 The committee concurred with management’s assessment and recommended acceptance of this conclusion to the board.

 Recommendation of the annual financial statements for approval by the board

-The committee recommended the Group annual financial statements and Company annual financial statements for approval by the board.
+The committee recommended the consolidated annual financial statements and the Company annual financial statements for approval by the board.

 On behalf of the committee